AutumnEvo/Lvgl_alignment_tool/README.md

 # lvgl_alignment_tool
-Do you hate figuring out where and how to put things in Lvgl studio welllllll fear no longer for this cancer of a program in the form of a debug menu does it for you!!!!! pick what you want to create move it to where and then get all the alignment info you need!!! ^-^
+Do you hate endlessly fiddling and trying to figure out how to put things in Lvgl?
+Fear no more! this cursed little debug menu is here to save OUR sanity. for this cancer of a program in the form of a debug menu helps!!!
+Pick what you want to spawn (arc, bar, chart, etc.) and push it around instantly grab the alignment values you need for your code.
+No more guesswork, no more rage runing Cmake.
+Just spawn, align, copy, paste, done.
+Sanity restored ^-^